gecock-coffeeshop/pipelines/README.md

 ### Coffeeshop Continuous Deployment with Tekton

-This repo contains Tekton resources for continuous deployment of the Coffeeshop demo.
+This repo contains Tekton resources for continuous integration & continuous deployment of the Coffeeshop demo.

 **Build and Deploy Pipelines**
 1. Install the OpenShift Pipelines Operator from OperatorHub.